KMPlayer

 http://kmplayer.kde.org/

-Here is v0.8.1 for Chinook (Gregale/Bora still on v0.7.4) that does play
+Here is v0.9.2 for Chinook/Diablo (Gregale/Bora still on v0.7.4), a

 MPlayer and